nasa/isaac/README.md

-This `isaac` repo serves as a master for integrating an end-to-end demo that draws on code from the other repos as well as directly including a significant amount of the ISAAC code, mostly relating to the Astrobee robot).
+This `isaac` repo serves as a master for integrating an end-to-end demo that draws on code from the other repos as well as directly including a significant amount of the ISAAC code, mostly relating to the [Astrobee robot](https://github.com/nasa/astrobee).
 This repository includes:

 - [Astrobee software](https://nasa.github.io/isaac/html/astrobee.html) for added behaviors such as inpection and cargo transport as well as new sensor utilization.
 - [Dense mapping](https://nasa.github.io/isaac/html/geometric_streaming_mapper.html) to create a textured 3D map